-As your baby nears 6 months old and their teeth begin to develop, it’s time to start thinking about introducing solids.
+As your baby nears 6 months old and their teeth begin to develop, it’s time to start thinking about feeding your baby solids.
 Introducing solids to baby is as important as your decision to breastfeed or formula feed because it can affect your baby’s development and growth.
 This article will give you the basics as you start the solid feeding journey, including when it’s time to introduce solids, what solids to start with, and the pros and cons of making homemade baby food.

-Keep in mind that the time frame of starting a baby on solids is very important to their continued growth and development.
+Keep in mind that the time frame of starting solids for baby is very important to their continued growth and development.
 A recent study by the American Academy of Pediatrics found that optimal nutrition in the first two years of life is crucial to your baby’s brain development– which means that baby’s first solids play a pivotal role in the early stages of healthy growth.
 Specifically, vitamins A, D, B6 and B12, as well as zinc, iron, and folate are essential for your baby’s healthy brain development.
 Let’s get started by discussing when to introduce solids to baby, and by going over a few more baby feeding essentials for starting solids!

 • Head control: The first solids for baby should be considered only after they’ve gained proper head control.
 Your baby should be able to sit upright in a high chair or feeding chair with good, self-supportive head and neck stability.